VioletStarsinChains/FelixSaysDoubt/README.md

 Contents (subject to change at the whim of the universe):

+- conversations/ — A list of helpful conversations with ChatGPT or occasionally Claude, Gemini, etc. (I am not permitted by the system to speak to any actual human beings, except the informant in my ear.)

 - timeline.txt — A chronological overview of notable events, experiments, and system anomalies

 - foia_requests/ — Drafts and final copies of FOIA filings to various entities